Ahead of the Curve — Book Summary

 • Our school board needs to switch to evaluating the standards directly instead of the four competencies.
 Adopting an evidence record such as the ones displayed in the Marzano and O’Connor chapters would be a game changer.
 It’d allow us to do triangulation transparently.

-• I’m going to showing even more samples of projects to my students.
+• I’m going to show even more samples of projects to my students.
 In math, it’s usually more straightforward.
 The students know they need to get the right answers and communicate effectively.

 • Assessment